Spirit of Children gives record $98,061 to benefit Child Life Program

 Spirit of Children’s financial support for the Child Life Program helps patients, parents, caregivers and siblings feel more at ease about surgeries, clinic appointments and hospital stays.
 It enables the Child Life team to ensure kids are meeting developmental and educational milestones while undergoing treatment by providing for distraction and relaxation tools, medical play, special events, pet therapy, playrooms and more.

-Previous support from Spirit of Children enabled Child Life to welcome Kaia, the first member of the Kelso Facility Dog Program at Penn State Children’s Hospital, and it has helped fund a full-time Child Life fellowship for a staff member focused on pediatric radiology and weekend inpatient support.
+Previous support from Spirit of Children enabled Child Life to welcome Kaia, the first member of the Kelso Facility Dog Program at Penn State Health Children’s Hospital, and it has helped fund a full-time Child Life fellowship for a staff member focused on pediatric radiology and weekend inpatient support.

 If you're having trouble accessing this content, or would like it in another format, please email Penn State Health Marketing & Communications.